BMW AT THE 2006 NHA HYDROGEN CONFERENCE

-Regeneratively-produced hydrogen is the only truly sustainable energy source; in this respect it differs fundamentally from fossil fuels.
-Moreover, it’s use in motor vehicles is free of carbon dioxide emissions.
+Regeneratively-produced hydrogen is the only truly sustainable energy source; in this respect, it differs fundamentally from fossil fuels.
+Moreover, it’s used in motor vehicles that are free of carbon dioxide emissions.
 The two key elements of hydrogen-powered vehicles are the internal combustion engine and the hydrogen fuel storage tank.

 When it comes to hydrogen power, BMW is committed to the internal combustion engine and its characteristic performance, responsiveness, and comfort.
 During the development of these engines, output levels of over 170kW/ 230hp have been achieved – and the full potential has not yet been reached.
 Its bi-fueled design means that the engine can be switched between hydrogen and gasoline, achieving the driving range of conventional vehicles while enabling the use of liquid hydrogen fuel where available.